Almost primes in almost all very short intervals: Mean squares of

 \end{lemma}

 \begin{remark} In~\cite[Proof of Lemma 6.18]{Opera} it is claimed that

 However there is a mistake in the proof on the second line of the second display of \cite[page 76]{Opera}, where the condition $(b, k) = 1$ is missing.
-Taking this condition into account leads to non-diagonal contribution as in our lemma though in applications the non-diagonal contribution is easy to handle. \end{remark} \begin{proof} Notice that, by M\"obius inversion, $\lambda_m = \sum_{m = ab} \mu(a) \theta_b$.
-Hence, for $d \mid P(w)$,
+Taking this condition into account leads to non-diagonal contribution as in our lemma though in applications the non-diagonal contribution is easy to handle.
+Our proof actually shows the exact formula